AcademySoftwareFoundation/rez/docs/source/package_definition.rst

    **within** the function, not at the top of the ``package.py`` file.

-Note that, if this function just returned the binaries found in the bin dir, it would have made more sense to implement this as an :ref:`early binding <early binding functions>` function.
+Note that, if this function just returned the binaries found in the bin dir, it would have made more sense to implement this as an :ref:`early binding <package-definition-early-binding-functions>` function.
 No code evaluation has to happen at runtime then, so it's cheaper.
 However, here a modification is made based on the value of the ``_USER_ROLE`` environment variable, which isn't known at build time.